Sedgwick County Zoo: African Veldt

-This exhibit features reticulated giraffes, African bush elephants, grévy's zebras, and eastern black rhinos.
-On 11 March 2016, six African elephants arrived at the zoo from Eswatini to escape a drought.
-A new elephant exhibit named "The Reed Family Elephants of the Zambezi River Valley" opened in May of that year, housing all of the elephants.
+On March 11, 2016, six African elephants arrived at the zoo from Eswatini's Hlane Royal National Park to survive a drought.
+A new elephant exhibit named The Reed Family Elephants of the Zambezi River Valley opened in May of that year, housing all of the elephants.
+At over 5 acres in area, it is the third largest elephant exhibit in the United States and includes a 550,000 gallon pool.
+The pool is separated from a boat canal by an underwater barrier, giving visitors the impression of sharing the water with the elephants.

-Later, a male African elephant, Ajani, from Birmingham Zoo, joined the six female elephants for breeding purposes in May 2018.